oracle-livelabs/developer/build-ords-apis-in-adb/2-create-table/create-table.md

 <!-- WMSID 4602 -->
 ## Introduction

-In this lab you will use Database Actions/SQL Developer Web to connect to your database, create a table, and then REST enable the table.
+In this lab you will use Database Actions/SQL Developer Web to:

+- Connect to your database
+- Create a table
+- REST-enable the table

 Estimated Lab Time: 20 minutes